Postdoctoral Scholar Travel Fund (FAS Only)

 Applicants will be notified within a month after each deadline.

-Applications will be evaluated on the basis of 3 criteria:
+Applications will be evaluated on the basis of these criteria:

 - Letter of support from Faculty Mentor.